 For anyone who hears the word sauerkraut and cringes, know that it's a lot less scary than it sounds.
 All it is is finely cut cabbage that has been fermented.
 When it's added to certain dishes, it provides a nice texture and tart flavor.

 Kimchi is a traditional Korean side dish made from fermented vegetables—think cabbages and radishes—that have been flavored with ginger, chili powder, or other spices, herbs, and garnishes.
 It's healthy, it tastes amazing, and it diversifies the good bacteria in your gut.
 By the way, if you're sensing a fermented food theme thus far, you're not wrong.
-The fermentation process requires live microorganisms (aka bacteria) for food to undergo changes.
+The fermentation process requires live microorganisms (aka bacteria) for food to change.
 That's why so many of the same foods fall in both the fermented and probiotic categories.

-Another pattern you might be noticing is the focus on traditional foods, or those that have been eaten and prepared the same way in specific cultures throughout time.
+Another pattern you might be noticing is the focus on traditional foods or those that have been eaten and prepared the same way in specific cultures throughout time.
 Yet again, you'd be correct.
 "Modern food technologies and processing in the Western diet have stripped away the good bacteria and enzymes that help build a healthy gut flora," Simpson explains.
-"A plant-based, unprocessed diet with lacto-fermente-type foods has become a growing area of interest to improve microbial diversity and promote a balanced gut microbiome."
-In this case, it's tempeh, or the fermented soybean cakes that originated in Indonesia.
+"A plant-based, unprocessed diet with lacto-fermented-type foods has become a growing area of interest to improve microbial diversity and promote a balanced gut microbiome."
+In this case, it's tempeh or the fermented soybean cakes that originated in Indonesia.
 It contains good-for-the-gut bacteria, which can bolster the existing flora and push out the bad bacteria.

 6. Sourdough Bread